Mr-KayZ/WHEA-Notes/README.md

 # WHEA-Notes
-This repository is for notes regarding WHEA reports
+This repository is for notes regarding WHEA reports.

+To find what GUIDs are present in a [Specify](https://spec-ify.com/) report, use https://github.com/ralish/DecodeWheaRecord.

 # Extensions
-The main extensions used in this are:
+The main extensions in VSCode used in this are:
 - Hex Editor
 - Hex Editor with Tags